Easy Tips for Cleaning and Maintaining Your Grill

 Cleaning grates can be tricky depending on the type of grill grates in you have.
 For the best results, check the manufacturer's suggestions about your specific grill and grates, but if you can't access them, follow these simple suggestions:

-Do This at the Start and End of the Grilling Season
+Clean Thoroughly at the Start and End of the Season

 If you live in a locale where wintertime grilling isn't possible, it's important to thoroughly clean your grill before you start using it for the season and again before you put it away for the winter.
 If you grill all year long, you should still do this a couple times per year to keep your grill clean and well-maintained.